 Here are some repercussions of eye rubbing:

-1. Dark eye circles.
-Yes it’s true!
-Excessive rubbing ruptures delicate blood vessels surrounding the eyes, leading to skin discolouration and those unsightly circles under your eyes.
+Yes, it’s true!
+Excessive rubbing ruptures delicate blood vessels surrounding the eyes, leading to skin discoloration and those unsightly circles under your eyes.

-Before we try to kick the habit, it is necessary to recognise why we do it in the first place.
+Before we try to kick the habit, it is necessary to recognize why we do it in the first place.

 The fix: Take 15 min breaks for every 2 hours of device use and ensure the device is at a suitable distance away from the eyes (30cm for phones/tablets and 60cm for computers).
 Use anti-glare screens and reduce overhead lighting when possible.